-where the minimization is done over the set of $N$-electron wave functions $\Psi$ yielding the fixed density $\rho$ [via Eq.~(\ref{nfromPsi})]
+where the minimization is done over the set of $N$-electron wave functions $\Psi$ yielding the fixed density $\rho$ [via Eq.~(\ref{nfromPsi})],

-In Eq.~(\ref{FnLevy}), for a given density $\rho$, $\Psi[\rho]$ denotes a minimizing wave function, which is known to exists~\cite{Lie-IJQC-83} but is possibly not unique.
-This so-called Levy-Lieb functional $F[\rho]$ is defined on the set of $N$-representable densities~\cite{Lie-IJQC-83}
+In Eq.~(\ref{FnLevy}), for a given density $\rho$, $\Psi[\rho]$ denotes a minimizing wave function, which is known to exist~\cite{Lie-IJQC-83} but is possibly not unique.
+This so-called Levy--Lieb functional $F[\rho]$ is defined on the set of $N$-representable densities~\cite{Lie-IJQC-83}:

-We note that an alternative universal density functional can be defined by a Legendre-Fenchel transformation, or equivalently by a constrained-search over $N$-electron ensemble density matrices~\cite{Lie-IJQC-83}.
-This so-called Lieb functional has the advantage of being convex but in this chapter we will simply use the Levy-Lieb functional of Eq.~(\ref{FnLevy}).
+We note that an alternative universal density functional can be defined by a Legendre--Fenchel transformation, or equivalently by a constrained-search over $N$-electron ensemble density matrices~\cite{Lie-IJQC-83}.
+This so-called Lieb functional has the advantage of being convex but in this chapter we will simply use the Levy--Lieb functional of Eq.~(\ref{FnLevy}).

 The exact ground-state energy can then be expressed as

 and if a minimizer exists then it is a ground-state density $\rho_0(\b{r})$ for the potential $v_\tne(\b{r})$.
 Hence, the ground-state energy can be in principle obtained by minimizing over the density $\rho$, i.e. a simple function of 3 real variables, which is a tremendous simplification compared to the minimization over a complicated many-body wave function $\Psi$.
 However, the explicit expression of $F[\rho]$ in terms of the density is not known, and the direct approximations for $F[\rho]$ that have been tried so far turn out not to be accurate enough.